A Guide to the Gower Peninsula

 My first suggestion would be the village of Mumbles.

-The village has great public transport links and some of my favourite spots, including Bracelet and Langland bay, are also within a short walking distance.
+The village has great public transport links and some of my favourite spots, including Bracelet and Langland Bay, are also within a short walking distance.

-This is located 200m behind the dunes at Llanegnnith, which is the best beach on the peninsula for surfing.
+If you’re into surfing then check out Hillend holiday park.
+This is located 200m behind the dunes at Llangennith, which is the most consistent beach on the peninsula for surfing.

-Alternatively you can stay in the City of Swansea.
-This will have a far wider range of accommodation options alongside a more ‘exciting’ food and drink scene.
+Alternatively, you can stay closer to the centre of Swansea.
+This will have a far wider range of accommodation options alongside a more ‘varied’ food and drink scene.
+The peninsula is easily accessible from the city, with Rhossili being a 45-60 minute drive.

 For more travel, & photography inspiration around Wales check out my in-depth guides to each of my favourite regions below.